borbit/cv/README.md

 Summary
 -------

-More then 6 years of web developing experience in the ﬁeld.
-Good knowledge of web development processes and technologies.
-Good software design and programming skills.
+More then 6 years of web development experience in the ﬁeld.
+Great knowledge of web development processes and technologies.
+Confident software design and programming skills.
 Strong attention to details.
 On top of the latest trends and technologies in front-end.
-Passion to open source.
-Strong desire to learn.
+Passion for open source.
+Constant desire to learn.

 ###Pet projects: